simbricks/simbricks/doc/user/orchestration.rst

 Experiments
 ===========

-An *experiment* defines which component simulators to run, how they are connected, and which workload is executed.
-To define an experiment, instantiate the class :class:`~simbricks.orchestration.experiments.Experiment` in your own Python module, which has member functions to further define the component simulators to run.
+An *experiment* defines which component simulators to run and how they are connected.
+To define one, instantiate the class :class:`~simbricks.orchestration.experiments.Experiment` in your own Python module, which has member functions to further define the component simulators to run.
 SimBricks comes with many pre-defined experiments, which can serve as starting guides and are located in the repository under ``experiments/pyexps``.

 .. autoclass:: simbricks.orchestration.experiments.Experiment
   :members: add_host, add_pcidev, add_nic, add_network